 Q. What's the difference between a magazine and a journal?

-- Authorship.
-Magazine articles may be written by journalists or professional writers.
+- Magazine articles may be written by journalists or professional writers.

-- References.
-Just as students are required to list the source material they used for a research paper, scholarly journal articles typically have a lengthy reference list.
-Magazine articles often do not contain references.
+- Just as students are required to list the source material they used for a research paper, scholarly journal articles typically have a lengthy references list.

 - Good description and explanation